OrbitalC/tdep-tutorials/02_sampling/README.md

 **You should always check the convergence of the property you are interested in!
 We cannot stress this enough!**

 On purely harmonic level, this can be the density of states (DOS).
-Compare the bandstructure and DOS at each step in the self-consistent loop.
-[There is an explicit example in the sTDEP tutorial](./sTDEP/02_convergence/README.md)
+Compare the bandstructure and DOS at each step in the self-consistent loop for sTDEP.
+[There is an explicit example in the sTDEP tutorial](./sTDEP/02_convergence/README.md) or with varying number of configurations with MD-TDEP.

 # Suggested reading